davidpark397/Oakland-Airbnb-Analysis/README.md

 # Oakland-Airbnb-Analysis
+## Overview
+This repository contains the versions of data, figures generated, and Python notebook that comprise an analysis of 3000+ Airbnb listings in the city of Oakland.
+In my experience, I've been very confused as to what determines the price of an Airbnb.
+When I needed to get an Airbnb in Chicago during an internship, for example, very similar listings (according to my specifications) in the neighborhood that I wanted to stay in displayed large variations in price.
+The analysis featured here represents an attempt at better understanding the drivers of the price of an airbnb listing as a product of its characteristics.
+We first clean the data, perform an extensive EDA, and then use regularized regression models to predict price and perform a basic feature importance analysis.

+## Data
-The data that I will be using for this analysis consists of Airbnb listings characteristics for the city of Oakland, CA from http://insideairbnb.com/get-the-data.html compiled on July 8, 2019.
+The data used in this analysis consists of Airbnb listings characteristics for the city of Oakland, CA from http://insideairbnb.com/get-the-data.html compiled on July 8, 2019.

-The analyses produced will mostly be for the purpose of understanding the drivers of an Oakland Airbnb listing's price.
-We will start off by analyzing and visualizing basic trends in the data.
-Once we have gained a general idea of how price is affected across numerous different factors, regularized linear models will be applied in order to predict price itself.
+##